am-tropin/restaurant-europe/README.md

-# Restaurant Europe
+# European restaurants: Classification & Recommender

-The project gives content-based recommendations of European restaurants using Jaccard metric from SciPy.
+The project classifies restaurants by various features using XGBoost and scikit-learn models and gives content-based recommendations of European restaurants using Jaccard metric from SciPy.
 Also aggregates the data for the Tableau Public dashboard.

 Libraries: numpy, pandas, SciPy, scikit-learn, xgboost, matplotlib